WTCSC/mac-address-changer-WaxBoy/README.md

 2. Once you have determined which Interface you are currently connected to, you can move to the bash terminal.

-3. You can run the function using `./mac.h 'Interface' 'NewMacAddress'`, the new Mac address being whatever you want to spoof it to.
+3. You can run the function using `./mac.sh 'Interface' 'NewMacAddress'`, the new Mac address being whatever you want to spoof it to.
+(Replace ./mac.sh with)

 4. If you replace your 'NewMacAddress' input with `default`, your MAC address will be set back to factory default.